 - Use COLD butter!
 I can’t stress this enough.
 Cold butter creates steam inside the biscuits as it bakes, which then expands and makes those signature biscuit layers.

-- Because butter should remain cool and firm even within the dough, you want to cut it up to small, pea-sized pieces.
+- Cut the butter into small, pea-sized pieces.
+The butter should remain cool and firm even within the dough.
 You can also use a grater.

-- Aside from the butter, baking powder and baking soda also play a big roll in how tall your biscuits are going to get.
-Be sure to use fresh baking powder and baking soda!
+- Use active baking powder and baking soda.
+Aside from the butter, these leaveners also play a big role in how tall your biscuits are going to get.

-- Be careful with your dough!
-Over-mixing can make your biscuits tough and can also end up melting the butter too soon.
+- Don’t overmix the dough.
+This can make your biscuits tough and can also end up melting the butter too soon.
 Only mix until combined!

-- You’ll want your biscuits to have soft, flaky layers.
-Fold your dough three times to make three layers, and then gently roll it out.
-It’s a simple trick that does wonders for your biscuits’ texture!
+- Follow this folding technique: For soft & flaky layers, fold the dough 3 times to make 3 layers, and then gently roll it out.
+It’s a simple trick that does wonders for your biscuits!

-- Don’t seal off your biscuit dough edges.
-When using a biscuit cutter or glass, simply press down on the dough and then lift.
+- Don’t seal off the biscuit dough edges.
+When using a biscuit cutter, simply press down on the dough and then lift.
 If the edges are a little rough, that’s okay!
-Avoid twisting the cutter, as this can seal off the biscuit edges and prevent the dough from rising properly.
+Avoid twisting the cutter, as this can seal off the biscuit edges and prevent the dough from rising.

-- When you’re ready to place the biscuits on the baking sheet, arrange them so that they’re very close together.
+- Place the biscuits close together.
 You can even let the edges touch!
 By doing this, your biscuits have no way to go but up, and you’ll have extra tall, extra soft buttermilk biscuits.